Impression And Mouth Preparation

 • It is the most widely accepted impression technique

-Technique:
+Impression Technique:

 • A spacer is adapted throughout the extent of the special tray

-• Separating media like cold mold seal or tin foil is applied over cast
+• Separating media like cold mold seal or tin foil is applied overcast

-• Materials used for it are: Shellac, cold cure acrylic, Type II impression compound
+• Materials used for it are: Shellac, cold-cure acrylic, Type II impression compound

-• Wax spacer is then scraped off
+• The wax spacer is then scraped off

 • Relief wax is removed